exonum/exonum-doc/src/roadmap.md

 ## Fourth Quarter of 2019

-### Merkle DB - Full-fledged Implementation
+### Exonum MerkleDB - Full-fledged Implementation

 In the final implementation of this functionality the nested data collections stored in Exonum will receive a hierarchical pattern.
 The hierarchy of the Merkelized collections will allow to implement proofs of availability of the whole collections or their leaves in the blockchain.
-A user-friendly API of the Merkle DB will serve this purpose.
+A user-friendly API of the Exonum MerkleDB will serve this purpose.

 ### Communication between Services within the Blockchain